meiqua/shape_based_matching/README.md

 3. simple codes for rotating and scaling img for training. see test.cpp for examples

 test img & templ features
+The example is to simple to explain the robustness
+running time: 1024x1024, 60ms to construct response map, 7ms for 360 templates

 ![test](./test/case1/result.png)
 ![templ](test/case1/templ.png)